varsha13152/tp/docs/DeveloperGuide.md

 **Challenges Faced and Achievements:**

 * **Addition of Person Fields:** To better allow hosts to keep track of their visitors, we added the booking tag into our system, a major feature which allowed hosts to associate a property, start date, and end date with a visitor, crucial in recording a guest's period of stay at a property.
-Many tweaks to the system were necessary to accomodate the addition of this new field.
+Many tweaks to the system were necessary to accommodate the addition of this new field.
 In addition to the booking tag, we also allowed users to add requests, which could be marked as complete, and a memo, which could contain remarks about a visitor, to a contact.

-* **Addition of Commands:** We had to significantly modify existing commmands (`add`, `find`, `edit`), and include multiple new additional commands (`tag`, `untag`, `req`, `mark`, `unmark`, `deletereq`, `liststar`, `memo`) to accomodate the creation, modification and deletion of our added fields to each contact.
+* **Addition of Commands:** We had to significantly modify existing commands (`add`, `find`, `edit`), and include multiple new additional commands (`tag`, `untag`, `req`, `mark`, `unmark`, `deletereq`, `liststar`, `memo`) to accommodate the creation, modification and deletion of our added fields to each contact.
 In addition to those commands, we also added the `undo` command to allow users to restore unintended changes, and implemented a system which made dangerous command such as `clear` require a confirmation to proceed.
 Finally, we added the `star` feature which allowed users to star contacts and have their favourite or most frequently accessed contacts displayed above the rest.

 * **Parsing of parameters:** In order to cater to the possibility of names containing prefixes, such as `murthu a/p vara` which contains the `a/` prefix, we modified the existing parser system to allow prefixes to be escaped with the `$` symbol, allowing users more freedom in their choice of parameters.

 * **User Interface Enhancements:** To make the GUI more appealing and intuitive, we revamped the GUI changing its overall look, including the addition of the Persons Detail Panel, into our layout.
 We successfully displayed a contact's details in the panel both when selecting their card in the GUI with a mouse, and when a contact's details is modified through a command.

 **Effort Required:** We estimate that the project required more than double the expected effort due to the addition of various features, fields and commands in order to improve the user experience of the app and cater to the needs of our target users.
-We also exercised much effort in the testing of our program and complying with coding standards to ensure the maintanability of our program.
+We also exercised much effort in the testing of our program and complying with coding standards to ensure the maintainability of our program.

 --------------------------------------------------------------------------------------------------------------------
 ## **Appendix: Planned Enhancements**